 1. Elements to keep and change

-When it comes to logo redesign, several businesses attempt to complete a makeover, including design, color scheme, font, and imagery.
+When you think to redesign your logo, several businesses attempt to complete a makeover, including design, color scheme, font, and imagery.
 Try incorporating subtle changes into your logo while maintaining its overall look.

 When you opt to change only a few elements of your logo, you give fresh legs to your logo without losing audience recall.
 If you feel you need to make sweeping changes, break up the changes over time and multiple iterations.